If you’re looking to get your forklift license, now is a great time.

 Usually, the company offering the course will give you a login, where you can see all the different classes and resources included with your purchase.

 The course will most likely have end-of-section quizzes to test your knowledge.
-And at the end of the program, you'll take a final exam.

 The pros and cons of online forklift training